DataKind-DC/audubon-cbc/README.md

   TODOS:

   - Numeric data (temperature, snow, wind, distance):
-    - Convert to same unit
+    - Convert to same unit (Done!)
-    - Impute missing values
+    - Impute missing values and Invesitgate Outliers
+      - TASK: Need to invesigate the Outliers and determine if they are most likly typos or data
     - Standardize/normalize

   - For categorical data:
-    - Encode appropriately
+    - TASK: Encode appropriately
        - Composites -> if no 4 then take average and treat as new category, 4 trumps all

+ Logitutial Check
   - Age of circles - older circles are more numerous
-    - Any outliers for these
+    - TASK: Check for Outlieres Any outliers for these
+    - TASK: Question: Should All circles be used or should we limit the circles in the final data set

   - Open Questions:
     - what does snow_unit stand for?